The-Bioinformatics-Group/Debaryomyces_hansenii/Work_files/mahesha_assemblies_workfolder/contamination_check/README.md

 | 1019   |  	1023 	   |	89 (8.70%)        |	934 (91.30%)       |

 [Complete table with all the alternative names for every strain](https://github.com/The-Bioinformatics-Group/Debaryomyces_hansenii/blob/master/Work_files/Strains.md)

+### Output

+#### Output format

+Each sequence classified by Kraken results in a single line of output.
+Output lines contain five tab-delimited fields; from left to right, they are:

+1. "C"/"U": one letter code indicating that the sequence was either classified or unclassified.

+2. The sequence ID, obtained from the FASTA/FASTQ header.

+3. The taxonomy ID Kraken used to label the sequence; this is 0 if the sequence is unclassified.

+4. The length of the sequence in bp.

+5. A space-delimited list indicating the LCA mapping of each k-mer in the sequence.
+For example, "562:13 561:4 A:31 0:1 562:3" would indicate that:

+	- the first 13 k-mers mapped to taxonomy ID #562

+        - the next 4 k-mers mapped to taxonomy ID #561

+        - the next 31 k-mers contained an ambiguous nucleotide

+        - the next k-mer was not in the database

+        - the last 3 k-mers mapped to taxonomy ID #562

+#### Output translation

+It only reports classified sequences, the output format generated is a text file with two tab-delimited columns and one line for each sequence.
+The first column is the sequence ID of the classified sequences, and the second column contains the taxonomy of the sequence.

+- Example: `SEQ1  root;cellular organisms;Bacteria;Proteobacteria;Gammaproteobacteria;Enterobacteriales;Enterobacteriaceae;Escherichia;Escherichia coli`

+	$ kraken-translate --db /data01/tomas/kraken_dbs/standardkraken_20151015 1001_stdkraken.kraken > 1001_stdkraken.labels

+	- Repeat with all the kraken outputs.

+#### Output report

+Used to get an idea of the kraken's results across the entire sample.

+The output is tab delimites, with one line per taxon.
+Fields:

+1. Percentage of reads covered by the clade rooted at this taxon

+2. Number of reads covered by the clade rooted at this taxon

+3. Number of reads assigned directly to this taxon

+4. A rank code, indicating (U)nclassified, (D)omain, (K)ingdom, (P)hylum, (C)lass, (O)rder, (F)amily, (G)enus, or (S)pecies.
+All other ranks are simply '-'.

+5. NCBI taxonomy ID

+6. indented scientific name

+The scientific names are indented using spaces, according to the tree structure specified by the taxonomy.

+	$ kraken-report --db /data01/tomas/kraken_dbs/standardkraken_20151015 1001_stdkraken.kraken > 1001_stdkraken.report

+	- Repeat with all the kraken outputs.